Manik2000/Manik2000/README.md

 🎓 PhD Researcher in XAI, focusing on counterfactual explanations

-📊 Applied Mathematics graduate with strong statistics background
+📊 Applied Mathematics graduate with strong background in probability and statistics

 ### 🚀 Currently working on:
 - Knowledge graph-based data architecture